wen-git-acc/orderbook/README.md

 ## Project Assumptions
 - Currency pass into the service is assumed all the same
-- Assuming with limit, market order that identified through maker-taker model.
+- There is limit/market order, maker-taker model.
-- Assuming free to use, no transaction fee charge :).
+- Assuming free to use, no transaction fee charge :) as for simple implementation.
 - All userid, market name (etc,btc) will be traded as small letter.

 ## Projet Overview

 This project is built using the Gin framework, which handles concurrent requests by default.
-Hence, the trade (write) order operation is exposed as rest api endpoint.
+Together with in-memory-db (tarantool) that become stateless service that is able to scale horizontally.

+There are multiple endpoints created.
+[Endpoints](#api-endpoints)

-It supports a **maker-taker model** for order execution, as this is a simple orderbook some assumptions is given.
+It supports a **maker-taker model** for order execution, as this is a simple orderbook some assumptions is given above.

 In this model: